-53. Plaintiff restates the allegations set forth above as if fully rewritten herein.

-54. INVOKANA was defective and unreasonably dangerous when it left the possession of Defendants in that it contained warnings insufficient to alert consumers, including Plaintiff, of the dangerous risks and reactions associated with the subject product, including but not limited to its propensity to permanent physical injuries including, but not limited to, having diabetic ketoacidosis and other serious injuries, side effects, and death; notwithstanding Defendants' knowledge of an increased risk of these injuries and side effects over other forms of treatment for type 2 diabetes.
+- 53. Plaintiff restates the allegations set forth above as if fully rewritten herein. - 54.
+INVOKANA was defective and unreasonably dangerous when it left the possession of Defendants in that it contained warnings insufficient to alert consumers, including Plaintiff STEPHEN WILEY, of the dangerous risks and reactions associated with the subject product, including but not limited to its propensity to permanent physical injuries including, but not limited to, having an amputation, and other serious injuries, side effects, and death; notwithstanding Defendants' knowledge of an increased risk of these injuries and side effects over other forms of treatment for type 2 diabetes.
 Thus, the subject product was unreasonably dangerous because an adequate warning was not provided as required pursuant to N.J.S.A.
-2A:58C-1, et seq.

-55. The subject product manufactured and supplied by Defendants was defective due to inadequate post-marketing warnings or instructions because, after Defendants knew or should have known of the risk of serious bodily harm from the use of the subject product, Defendants failed to provide an adequate warning to consumers and/or their health care providers of the defects of the product, and/or alternatively failed to conform to federal and/or state requirements for labeling, warnings and instructions, or recall, while knowing that the product could cause serious injury and/or death.
+2A:58C-1, et seq. - 55.
+The subject product manufactured and supplied by Defendants was defective due to inadequate post-marketing warnings or instructions because, after Defendants knew or should have known of the risk of serious bodily harm from the use of the subject product, Defendants failed to provide an adequate warning to consumers and/or their health care providers of the defects of the product, and/or alternatively failed to conform to federal and/or state requirements for labeling, warnings and instructions, or recall, while knowing that the product could cause serious injury and/or death.

-56. Plaintiff was prescribed and used the subject product for its intended purpose.

-57. Plaintiff could not have discovered any defect in the subject product through the exercise of reasonable care.

-58. Defendants, as manufacturers and/or distributors of the subject prescription product, are held to the level of knowledge of an expert in the field.

-59. Defendants, the manufacturers and/or distributors of the subject prescription product, are held to a level of knowledge of an expert in the field as the Reference Listed Drug Company and the New Drug Application Holder.

-60. The warnings that were given by Defendants were not accurate, clear, and/or were ambiguous.

-61. The warnings that were given by Defendants failed to properly warn physicians of the increased risks of permanent physical injuries including, but not limited to diabetic ketoacidosis, kidney failure, myocardial infarction, amputations, and stroke.

-62. Plaintiff, individually and through his prescribing physician, reasonably relied upon the skill, superior knowledge, and judgment of Defendants

-63. Defendants had a continuing duty to warn Plaintiff of the dangers associated with the subject product.

-64. Had Plaintiff received adequate warnings regarding the risks of the subject product, he would not have used it.
+- 56. Plaintiff STEPHEN WILEY was prescribed and used the subject product for its intended purpose. - 57.
+Plaintiff STEPHEN WILEY could not have discovered any defect in the subject product through the exercise of reasonable care. - 58.
+Defendants, as manufacturers and/or distributors of the subject prescription product, are held to the level of knowledge of an expert in the field. - 59.
+Defendants, the manufacturers and/or distributors of the subject prescription product, are held to a level of knowledge of an expert in the field as the Reference Listed Drug Company and the New Drug Application Holder. - 60.
+The warnings that were given by Defendants were not accurate, clear, and/or were ambiguous. - 61.
+The warnings that were given by Defendants failed to properly warn physicians of the increased risks of permanent physical injuries including, but not limited to, amputations, diabetic ketoacidosis, acute kidney failure, stroke, and heart attack. - 62.
+Plaintiff STEPHEN WILEY, individually and through his prescribing physician, reasonably relied upon the skill, superior knowledge, and judgment of Defendants - 63.
+Defendants had a continuing duty to warn Plaintiff STEPHEN WILEY of the dangers associated with the subject product. - 64.
+Had Plaintiff STEPHEN WILEY received adequate warnings regarding the risks of the subject product, he would not have used it.

-WHEREFORE, Plaintiff respectfully requests that this Court enter judgment in Plaintiff's favor for compensatory and punitive damages, together with interest, costs herein incurred, attorneys' fees, and all such other and further relief as this Court deems just and proper.
-Plaintiff also demands that the issues contained herein be tried by a jury.
+WHEREFORE, Plaintiff STEPHEN WILEY respectfully requests that this Court enter judgment in Plaintiff STEPHEN WILEY'S favor for compensatory and punitive damages, together with interest, costs herein incurred, attorneys' fees, and all such other and further relief as this Court deems just and proper.
+Plaintiff STEPHEN WILEY also demands that the issues contained herein be tried by a jury.